schorschinho/plotLCMBasis/README.md

 ## Features

 - Staggered and non-staggered plots of basis functions.
+- Option to plot a subset of basis functions (provided in the argument `metsToPlot`).
 - Supports encrypted LCModel basis sets (as available on the LCModel website - not that anyone should use those)

 ## System requirements